athena-ceo/trusted-service/README.md

 - The API either connects to ODM, Drools or a hardcoded engine (in the case of Delphes:
   `apps.delphes.src.app_delphes.CaseHandlingDecisionEngineDelphesPython`)
-- To configure hwhat Decision Engine the API connects to, switch the Excel file to tab `backend`.
+- To configure what Decision Engine the API connects to, switch the Excel file to tab `backend`.
 Field `decision_engine` has three possible values
     - `odm`: Connect to an ODM Decision Service.
 In that case, you will need to launch the ODM Docker image (see below) and to configure the `odm` tab